Skip to Content

 At one section, a little easy scrambling is required – a chain bolted to rocks helps you to get up and down.

-Allow 2 hours for the roundtrip walk.
+Allow two hours for the roundtrip walk.

 Maclear’s Beacon is just under 2 miles (3 km) from the upper cable car station.